EtomicBomb/distributed-systems-final-project/README.md

 # `client`

 This is what the users of the web interface talk to.
-Orchestrates requests.
+Orchestrates requests on the behalf of clients.

 There may be many client nodes to distribute load.

-Requests made to these services should not be trusted.
+Requests made to these services should not be trusted, since these services will be exposed to the internet.

-## `client/search[subject, number, title, description, instructor]`
+## `client/search[{subject, number, title, description, instructor}]`

 Set a parameter to null if you're not making any specific search in that category